The Fabric, stretched-out

 Participants: Hiroomi Horiuchi (6), Sebastian Gonzalez de Gortari (5), Eduarda Estrella (4), Sobia Zaidi (3), Liza May Post (2), Frans van Lent (1).

-A. Starting in the hall of the train-station we slowly walked in a line to V&D in the shopping mall.
+A. Starting in the hall of the train-station we slowly walked in a line to a department store in the shopping mall.
 Everyone was following the person in front of him/her at a distance and as discreet as possible.
 Nr.1 was first in line, nr.6 was last in line.

 B. When we walked into the shop we went up two floors by escalator.